 This issue alone can make IP blocking a worthless, almost token, gesture when it comes to fighting ad fraud.

 Many modern internet users want to protect their privacy as much as possible online.
 To this end, they often use virtual private networks (VPNs).
-Under this service, users connect to the VPN’s servers first before reaching out to other web addresses to hide their IP address.
+Under this service, users connect to the VPN’s servers first before reaching out to other web addresses to hide their IP addresses.

 So, instead of seeing the actual public IP address of the VPN user, you see the VPN’s IP address.
 With thousands of people using VPNs on a daily basis, blocking one bad actor using a VPN may mean cutting off all of the legitimate traffic and leads that use that same VPN.